digitalservicebund/grundsteuer/README.md

 ### Docker Tooling

-There are 2 docker files, the standard Dockerfile is intended for production images and the dev.Dockerfile can be used for local development in combination with docker-compose where the app directory is mounted into the container for hot reload capabilities.
+The Dockerfile is intended for production images.
+A Docker Compose file, `docker-compose-test.yml`, is provided to minimize local setup required for running E2E tests.

 #### Production Flow